Housesitting ain’t easy sometimes

 I was told at that point that since we were going to pay for the utility bills for our stay, the car rental, the wifi cost, the propane cost for the BBQ and the insurance that she would take the money she owned us off the bill.
 I was told that I “couldn’t possibly expect to stay free in someone’s home and that I had to take responsibility for the bills that we had run up.
 Did I think that housesitting was a free ride, how dare I believe that housesitting was about living in other people’s homes for free?

-I was speechless and astounded to say the least and knew that this wouldn’t be the last of that conversation and that we were in for another 8 weeks of being berated, abused and held to what I considered monetary extortion.
+I was speechless and astounded, to say the least, and knew that this wouldn’t be the last of that conversation and that we were in for another 8 weeks of being berated, abused and held to what I considered monetary extortion.

-We were half way into the sit and had another 8 weeks to go when we received a call from home about a medical emergency.
+We were halfway into the sit and had another 8 weeks to go when we received a call from home about a medical emergency.
 Within 3 days we had made arrangements for the dog to stay with his previous sitters, the homeowner had called and booked the cattery and the car was removed to god knows where.
-We made our own way to the airport and left thanking god we had managed to escape without having to deal with the inevitable arguments that were to come, as we had no intention of paying anything that we had not agreed to.
+We made our own way to the airport and left thanking God we had managed to escape without having to deal with the inevitable arguments that were to come, as we had no intention of paying anything that we had not agreed to.

 Since that time we have received numerous emails threatening us, demanding to know why we expected to stay “free” accusing us of all sorts of things like neglecting the dog and cat, costing them huge sums of money on damage to the house, car and gardens, leaving a filthy house that was badly damaged and a garden that was a disaster.
 We have been accused of running up the electric bills, using the phone to call all over the planet, hijacking their WiFi and costing them a fortune in wifi charges and the list goes on.
 Yet for 6 weeks the house has sat empty, the car was with someone else and the filthy house had supposedly been cleaned twice by the cleaners.

 This homeowner continues to stalk us on social media joining SM channels like LinkedIn and Facebook to try to harass us.
 They have reported us to every housesitting platform they can think off, which we have successfully dealt with and have not been “blacklisted” as threatened.
-We have been threatened with being reported to the Police in Canada, black listing on housesitting websites and all SM channels and literally called every name under the sun.
+We have been threatened with being reported to the Police in Canada, blacklisting on housesitting websites and all SM channels and literally called every name under the sun.
 The most recent communication from them via LinkedIn was that we owed them over £600 Euros for the cost of putting the dog and cat into the kennels.
 Rather ironic given the fact that we were supposed to do this for free saving them well over £1800 euros over the course of the housesit, but now we owe them?

 I decided to tell this story as a cautionary tale to all housesitters and homeowners and to put down in writing some ideas and thoughts about housesitting that may help others in future.
-As for us we are letting it roll of our backs – we know there are horrible, nasty grasping people in this world and we are not going to let this stop us or prevent us from housesitting.
+As for us, we are letting it roll off our backs – we know there are horrible, nasty grasping people in this world and we are not going to let this stop us or prevent us from housesitting.
 Mr and Mrs Nasty can threaten, attempt extortion and wail all they want.

 The one thing I made damn sure of before we left is that I documented everything, photographed everything (including the car the first day we were there).
 I time stamped all my photos.
 I may be stupid enough not to listen to my gut before but I learned well and will be prepared in the future.